 Principal Investigator: Lameese Eldesouky, assistant professor, Department of Psychology

-Co-Principal Investigators: Kate Ellis, assistant professor, Department of Psychology; Zeinab Khadr, research assistant, Social Research Center
+Co-Principal Investigators: Kate Ellis, assistant professor, Department of Psychology; Zeinab Khadr, senior research scientist, Social Research Center

 How It Began